 Fundamentally, this is for the protection of the electricity grid.
 Each District Network Operator (DNO) needs to verify that supplies feeding in are within tolerance on variables such as voltage, frequency and phase shift.
 The Mains Monitoring Relay is the protective interface for these variables, designed to trip the associated CHP in the event of divergence beyond acceptable limits.

 SAV Systems can help with the procurement, completion and submission of the appropriate DNO application forms, to ensure compliance by the combined heat and power Energy Centre with section G59/2.
 It is important to note that failure to lodge this document with the relevant DNO in sufficient time would lead to permission for electricity generation by the CHP being denied.
-SAV recognise this as a potential source of frustration and are resourced up for pre-emptive action.
+SAV recognise this as a potential source of frustration in CHP installation projects and are resourced up for pre-emptive action.